 By John "Mr. New Jersey" Zinn

 Like almost everything else in 19th century base ball, scorekeeping and statistics were handled differently than today.
 Henry Chadwick, sometimes known as the Father of Base Ball, was an early innovator in this field, using his experience as a cricket writer to develop a base ball scoring system that he continually refined.
-The Flemington Neshanock has begun using Chadwick’s 1860’s system to keep score during matches and compile player statistics.
+The Neshanock Base Ball Club of Flemington uses Chadwick’s 1860’s system to keep score during matches and compile player statistics.

 The scoring system is very different from today.
 Instead of the modern 1 (pitcher), 2 (catcher), etc., Chadwick assigned fielding positions based on the player’s position in the batting order so the lead off batter is number 1 regardless of position.
 Chadwick used this system because of the frequency with which players changed position during a game.
 Perhaps somewhat ironically, this approach works well in today’s vintage game where teams frequently use more than nine players and position changes are also frequent.
 The only part of Chadwick’s system that survives today is the symbol "K" for a strikeout, which is based upon the last letter in the word "struck."